The Burning (1981 film): Casting

 Casting took place in New York in the spring of 1980, and Maylam met most of the cast in person.
 There was a remarkably quick turnaround, as the start date for filming was August 18, 1980 (although some shooting may have taken place prior to this date).
 Brian Matthews and Leah Ayres were cast first.
 Ayres already had a successful small screen career.
 Maylam reportedly insisted that Matthews dye his hair brown, as he did not think he would look macho enough with blonde hair.
 Larry Joshua was cast as one of the kids at the camp, even though he was older in real life than either Matthews or Ayres.
 Like most of the cast, it was his first role, but led to a long and successful career, mostly on the small screen.
 The rest of the cast was hired during a series of auditions.
-For some of the soon-to-be-stars, such as Holly Hunter, Jason Alexander, and Fisher Stevens, The Burning was the first big screen appearance.
+For some of the soon-to-be-stars, such as Holly Hunter, Jason Alexander, and Fisher Stevens, The Burning was their first big screen appearance.

 The Weinsteins and Maylam also secured the services of make-up supremo Tom Savini, who they flew to Pittsburgh to meet.
 Savini had worked on films such as Dawn of the Dead (1978), Friday the 13th (1980), Maniac (1980), and Eyes of a Stranger (1981).
 Savini turned down the chance to work on Friday the 13th Part 2 (1981), ostensibly because he could not understand the logic that Jason was fully grown and was now the killer, as well as what he described as "miscommunications" with the film's backers.
 He also said that he liked the script for The Burning more.